evanckennedy/todo-list-application-tutorial/README.md

 - An "Add" button (add-todo-button).
 - An unordered list (todo-list-container) to display tasks.

-The complete HTML structure for this app can be found [here] (https://github.com/evanckennedy/todo-list-application-tutorial/blob/main/index.html)
+The complete HTML structure for this app can be found [here](https://github.com/evanckennedy/todo-list-application-tutorial/blob/main/index.html).

 ### Styling with CSS (Optional)
 The most important parts of styling are ensuring the list items display